Julianne2025/Data-Analytics-Portfolio/README.md

 Also, Excel VBA code is used to create an upload template to export journal entries as text to the ERP system instead of repeatedly using the manual copy and paste to a limited row ERP screen.

-- freight_pivot_table.xlsx | Created PivotTable and PivotChart to summarize total freight expense by carrier for monthly reporting
+- freight_pivot_table.xlsx | Created PivotTable and PivotChart to summarize total weekly freight expense by carrier

 ---